antlr/antlr4/README.md

 * [ANTLR code generation targets](https://github.com/antlr/antlr4/blob/master/doc/targets.md)<br>(Currently: Java, C#, Python3, JavaScript, TypeScript, Go, C++, Swift, Dart, PHP)
 * _Note: As of version 4.14, we are dropping support for Python 2.
 We love the Python community, but Python 2 support was officially halted in Jan 2020.
-More recently, GiHub also dropped support for Python 2, which has made it impossible for us to maintain a consistent level of quality across targets (we use GitHub for our CI).
+More recently, GitHub also dropped support for Python 2, which has made it impossible for us to maintain a consistent level of quality across targets (we use GitHub for our CI).
 Long live Python 3!_
 * [Java API](http://www.antlr.org/api/Java/index.html)